AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 glm::vec3 cameraUp = glm::cross(cameraDirection, cameraRight); // cam's up (y-axis)
 ```

 With the help of the cross-product and a few tricks we were able to create all the vectors that form the view/camera space.
-For the more mathematically inclined readers, the process
+For the more mathematically inclined readers, the process in known as the [Gram-Schmidt](http://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) process in linear algebra.
+Using these camera vectors we now create a `LookAt` matrix that proves very useful for creating a camera.

 Lastly, we have a camera up position for the y axis to set vertical height on the camera.